2016 - 2017 Initiatives to Ensure Transportation Efficiency

 United States Maritime Administration Recognizes ISA Efforts

-ISA was recently recognized by the United States Maritime Administration for leadership on inland waterway transportation efforts.
+ISA was recognized by the United States Maritime Administration for leadership on inland waterway transportation efforts.
 The America’s Marine Highway Leadership Award recognizes ISA’s role in a collaborative effort to develop a container-on-barge freight service between Chicago and Minneapolis to New Orleans.
 Read more here.

 Domestic Soy Transportation